Verdify

 Failure modes, owners, mitigations, escalation triggers, required evidence, and unresolved procurement or data issues.

-Event list for inputs, recommendations, approvals, overrides, exceptions, handoffs, scorecard metrics, and review cadence.
+Event list for inputs, recommendations, approvals, overrides, exceptions, handoffs, outcome metrics, and review cadence.

 Executive readout

-Recommended first workflow, scope, investment logic, non-goals, and the decision needed to start or defer an MVP.
+Recommended first workflow, scope, investment logic, non-goals, and the decision needed to start or defer the first learning loop.

 Scope